imagej/imagej.github.io/pages/How_to_write_your_own_edge_feature_analyzer_algorithm_for_TrackMate.md

 Great, no?

-You can find the full source for this example {% include github content='TODO' %} .
+You can find the full source for this example {% include github org='fiji' repo='TrackMate-examples' source='plugin/trackmate/examples/edgeanalyzer/EdgeAngleAnalyzer.java' label='here' %} .
 It can also be used as a template for your analyzer.

-{% include person content='TODO' %}
+{% include person content='JeanYvesTinevez' %}

 `(`[`talk`](User_talk:JeanYvesTinevez "wikilink")`) 10:25, 27 January 2014 (CST)`